 Timothy James Reese began writing and drawing early on, making his own comic books, then selling them to his classmates and neighborhood kids.
 He continued drawing through high school and was honored with many awards including ACSI Best of Show and Ohio All-State honors.
 His writing had usually been limited only to short stories, but in his twenties, as his mother fell ill, he found himself writing pages, then chapters, and finally drafts of what would become Lucky 13 and The Legend of the Blade.
 As cancer confined her to bed, Tim wrote to entertain her.
 She became his inspiration.
 Upon her passing, he committed to finishing the two books in her memory and now continues to write driven by his passion for the written word.

 Tim, his wife, and their two sons and daughter currently live in Northeast Ohio where they are on staff as Missionaries in Residence at First Baptist Church of Massillon.
-The Reese's are also International Ministries global servants to the Dominican Republic where they will work in the areas of economic development and discipleship.
+The Reese's are also International Ministries global servants in the Dominican Republic where they will work in the areas of economic development and discipleship.
+They recently returned from a year of Spanish language study in southern, coastal Mexico, and are awaiting their visas for the Dominican Republic.

 Tim is an established author with five published works: Lucky 13, The Lighthouse, Redemption, The Legend of the Blade, and forgotten gods.
 He is beginning writing his sixth novel: Nadia.